wp-plugins/tumblr-widget-for-wordpress/readme.txt

 == Frequently Asked Questions ==

-= I'm getting an error message: "Sorry, we're having trouble loading this Tumblr ..."
-What does it mean, and how can I fix it? =

-So far, what it means is that Tumblr's servers are being flaky and not sending out the API data that Tumblr Widget reads.
-Which means, unfortunately, that there isn't much you can do.

 = Can I display photos at a different size other than the five in the dropdown menu? =

 Not at the moment.
 Tumblr provides the photos at those sizes; the widget just pulls them down from Tumblr and displays them.